PhenixCollaboration/web/_analysis/emcal.md

    t.Loop()
    EOF
 ```
-Adaptation for REANA, in a separate file *pi0run.script*:
+Adaptation of the _ROOT_ macro for REANA, in a separate file *pi0run.script*:
 ```bash
 gSystem->Load("libTHmul.so");
 .L Pi0EmbedFiles.C